13 Awesome Stock Market Facts that will surprise you!| Updated: |

 As you can see, there are many interesting facts about the stock market.
 Some of these stock market facts are not well-known.
 It is interesting to learn about them for a change.

-Knowing that the stock market is very old puts things in perspective.
+Knowing that the stock market is ancient puts things in perspective.
 There have been stock market bubbles for several hundred years now.
 I think people focus too much on the recent history of the stock market.
 They tend to ignore the earliest history.
 Hopefully, reading these facts will change this a little.

 What is your favorite fact?
 Do you know any other incredible facts about the stock market?